 119 3rd Ave.
 South, Nashville, TN 37201

-Another of the fun things to do in Nashville for country music lovers is to visit the Johnny Cash Museum.
+Another fun thing to do in Nashville for country music lovers is to visit the Johnny Cash Museum.

-The Johnny Cash Museum has the world’s largest collection of Johnny Cash memorabilia in the world and is the perfect place to learn more about Johnny Cash’s life.
+The Johnny Cash Museum has the world’s most extensive collection of Johnny Cash memorabilia and is the perfect place to learn more about Johnny Cash’s life.

 In addition to highlighting his country music career, the Johnny Cash Museum also showcases other portions of the entertainer’s life.

-After your visit to museum, be sure to visit the café near the museum to listen to live music performed by a Johnny Cash cover band.
+After you visit the museum, be sure to visit the café near the museum to listen to live music performed by a Johnny Cash cover band.

-Be sure to visit the gift shop so that you can take home a piece of Nashville with you.
+Be sure to visit the gift shop to take home a piece of Nashville with you.

 2500 West End Ave, Nashville, TN 37203

-Prior to being the Country Music City, Nashville was originally renowned as being an institute of higher learning.
-There were so many colleges and universities here that it was originally called “the Athens of the South.”
+Before being the Country Music City, Nashville was originally renowned as an institute of higher learning.
+There were so many colleges and universities here that it was initially called “the Athens of the South.”

-That nickname is the reason that in 1897 builders decided to build a full-scale replica of the Parthenon.
+That nickname is why in 1897, builders decided to build a full-scale replica of the Parthenon.

-A visit to Nashville’s Parthenon allows you to see paintings, texts, statues, and more all while visiting the fabulous Centennial Park as well.
+A visit to Nashville’s Parthenon allows you to see paintings, texts, statues, and more while visiting the fabulous Centennial Park.

-If you’re lucky, maybe you will catch one of the theater troupes performing a Greek play out on the front steps.
+If you’re lucky, you may catch one of the theater troupes performing a Greek play on the front steps.

 7. Cumberland Park